This post is also available in: Nederlands

 There are also longer walking tracks if you wish to explore deeper into the park.
 The Zamia walk is a 14 kilometer, difficult walk and only one way.
 Allow up to 5 hours to complete the hike.

-In Rockhampton, you can visit the Rockhampton Zoo, which is FREE to visit.
+Halfway on the route from Brisbane to Cairns, you arrive in Rockhampton.
+Here you can visit the Rockhampton Zoo, which is FREE to visit.
 Still, the zoo houses over 70 species of animals and a visit can be an amazing addition to your road trip to learn more about Australian wildlife.

 If gemstones have your interest, it might be worth to go a bit more inland.
 The Gemfields cover 900 square kilometers and are situated around 300 kilometers West of Rockhampton.
 You can explore underground mines, or dig gemstones yourself.
 There are guided tours, but also self-drive tours available.